top of page

 Taking into account the historical meaning of discipleship, we can now better understand the discipleship process Christ employed with His disciples.
 He called them to follow Him, be with Him, learn from Him, practice what they learned, surrender completely to Him, and love Him more than their families, friends, and culture.
 It meant even being willing to die for Him if needed.

 Therefore, a disciple can be summed up as a disciplined learner or student who chooses to follow Christ, their rabbi, to such a degree that they submit their entire life, will, time, plans, desires, dreams, character, and efforts fully to Him and His teachings.
 They are willing to deny themself, take up their cross, and obey all His commands with total abandonment.
 A biblical disciple is a person who gives complete devotion and loyalty to Christ above any human relationship or influence.
-It’s a person who is willing to die for the cause of Christ on a daily basis, and once and for all if needed.
+It’s a person who is willing to die for the cause of Christ daily, and once and for all if needed.

 3. Discipleship in Christ’s Day Versus Discipleship Today